jmikkola/parsego/README.md

 # parsego

-A poorly-designed parser combinator in Go.
+A simple, easy to use parser-combinator written in Golang.

 Example usage: